See What the Robot Can't See: Learning Cooperative Perception for Visual Navigation: Introduction

 \section{Introduction}

-Efficiently finding and navigating to a target in complex unknown environments is a fundamental robotics problem, with applications to search and rescue~\citep{Mirowski2017}, surveillance~\cite{Kolling2009}, and monitoring~\citep{Corke2005}.
-This paper focuses on navigating an unknown environment to find a target under the guidance of a static \textit{visual sensor network}.
-Prior work has provided effective solutions employing low-cost wireless sensors to guide robotic navigation~\citep{Corke2005,Kashino2020}.
-These studies demonstrate that at a small additional cost---i.e., the deployment of cheap static sensors with local communication capabilities---the requirements on the robot's capabilities can be significantly reduced while simultaneously improving its navigation efficiency.
+Efficiently finding and navigating to a target in complex unknown environments is a fundamental robotics problem, with applications to search and rescue~\cite{Mirowski2017}, surveillance~\cite{Kolling2009}, and monitoring~\cite{Corke2005}.
+We focus on navigating in an unknown environment to find a target under the guidance of a \textit{visual sensor network}.
+Prior work has provided effective solutions employing low-cost wireless sensors to guide robotic navigation~\cite{Corke2005,Kashino2020}.
+These studies demonstrate that at a small additional cost---i.e., the deployment of cheap sensors with local communication capabilities---the requirements on the robot's capabilities can be significantly reduced while simultaneously improving its navigation efficiency.

-However, the implementation of traditional sensor network guided navigation is cumbersome.
-It commonly consists of five main steps: (\textit{1)} estimate robot and sensor positions through external positioning systems, \textit{(2)} process sensor data to detect the target, \textit{(3)} transmit target information to the robot, \textit{(4)} build the environmental map and plan a target path, and \textit{(5)} control the robot to follow the path according to its motion model.
-This framework has several drawbacks.
-First, parameters need to be hand-tuned, and data pre-processing steps are required.
-Second, isolating the perception, planning, and control modules hinder potential positive feedback among them, and make the modeling and control problems challenging.
-Finally, this approach requires the availability of an absolute positioning system, to build on step (1).

-In this paper, we consider a learning-based approach by introducing a static visual sensor network that is capable of learning to guide a robot to the target.
-The nodes in this sensor network are endowed with policies that are learned through a machine learning architecture that leverages a Graph Neural Network (GNN).
-Successful navigation requires the robot to learn the relationship between its surrounding environment, raw sensor data, and its actions.
-Our contributions are as following: \begin{itemize}[leftmargin=*,itemsep=2pt,topsep=0pt,parsep=0pt] \item We present a framework that demonstrates, for the first time, how low-cost sensor networks can help robots navigate to targets in unknown environments, where neither the robot nor the sensors possess any absolute positioning information.

-\item We provide an end-to-end visual navigation policy that leverages the expressive power of GNNs to learn what needs to be communicated and how to aggregate the visual scene for effective navigation.

-\item Experimental results demonstrate generalizability to unseen environments with various sensor layouts.
-In particular, by introducing a real-to-sim image translator, our policy (which is trained entirely in simulation) can be transferred to the real world without additional tuning (i.e., in a zero-shot manner).